Carceral-Ecologies/Carceral-ECHO-data/DataDictionary.md

 3. Criminal Actions - Severe action reserved for facilities intentionally committed

 ## Penalty
-* Penalties most often incur a fee as a result of noncompliance with enviromental regulations
+* Penalties most often result in a fee as a result of noncompliance with enviromental regulations

 ## Compliance, Noncompliance, and Significant Noncompliance
-* Compliance represents if a facility adheres to environmental regulations
+* A facility is said to be in compliance if it adheres to environmental regulations
 * Facilities may have the statuses "Noncompliance" and "Significant Noncompliance" (SNC) in regards to compliance with the Clean Water Act and Resource Conservation and Recovery Act programs or "High Priority Violation (HPV)" and "Serious Violator" in regards to compliance with the Safe Drinking Water Act program
 * A status of "Resolved Pending" under the CWA program is a compliance status designation noting a facility's compliance with an enforcement order, but is not in full compliance with permit conditions
 * The database also features three year compliance history by quarter